nuua-io/Nuua/README.md

 Nuua is a new high level programming language.
 It acts as a generic language and it's built using pure C++, no dependencies required.
 Nuua is ~~dynamic~~ static typed and interpreted language similar to other high level languages like JavaScript or Python.

 The syntax is familiar with no strange structures.
-However, emphasis on arrows and anonymous functions (also called arrow functions) is there to stay.
+However, some syntax sugar is added to perform common tasks quicker.

 ## Nuua website